foreni-packages/analyzeMFT/README.txt

     git pull https://github.com/dkovar/analyzeMFT.git
-    python2.6 setup.py install (or, just run it from that directory) Note : Analyze MFT requires python2.6
+    python2.6 setup.py install (or, just run it from that directory) Note :
+Analyze MFT requires python2.6
+In case you face any issue, navigate to the folder and run analyzeMFT as : python2.6 ./analyzeMFT.py -h

 Usage
 ===========